 Another very important safety issue involves researching what is actually in the ayahuasca brew.
 Scroll down to read a list of potentially dangerous ayahuasca recipes used by some ayahuasca retreats.

 The Staff at the Retreat Center

 It takes a lot of people with varying skills and abilities to run a successful ayahuasca retreat center.
 Among the most important are the shamans, healers, or ceremony facilitators that you’ll be working with.
 It’s highly recommended that you spend some time researching the people who conduct the retreat—you’ll be sharing some of your most intimate moments with these people, so you should be as comfortable as you can be around them.

-A qualified shaman or facilitator will have studied with other experts for a considerable amount of time (typically years or even decades) and will have ample experience with ayahuasca and probably other plant medicines they choose to work with.
+Whether working at an ayahuasca retreat in USA, Peru, or elsewhere, a qualified shaman or facilitator will have studied with other experts for a considerable amount of time (typically years or even decades) and will have ample experience with ayahuasca and probably other plant medicines they choose to work with.
 Shaman and facilitator belong to lineages that stretch back generations and generations, and there can be significant differences from one lineage to another.
 It is of utmost importance that the people running the ceremony are of the highest integrity and that you trust them, as they are responsible for establishing a safe space and guiding the direction of each ceremony.

 The main shamans may not be the only people providing healing—it is common for some retreat centers to have shaman apprentices on staff.
 Existing somewhere in between the skill level of the retreat’s attendees and that of the center’s healers, these apprentices are soaking up as much information as they can about ayahuasca so that they can eventually become shamans themselves.